thomhurst/Resilient-Fallback-Services/README.md

 ## FAQ

 Q: How do you configure arguments to your method in the `ConfigureExceptionToNotFallbackOn` method?

-A: Argument values will be ignored, only types are honoured - You should instead use `Argument.Of<T>` for readability
+> A: Argument values will be ignored, only types are honoured - You should instead use `Argument.Of<T>` for readability

 Q: What happens if all my services throw an exception and there are no more fallbacks?

-A: A `ResilientServicesFailedException` will be thrown back to the caller, containing inner exceptions with the failures
+> A: A `ResilientServicesFailedException` will be thrown back to the caller, containing inner exceptions with the failures

 Q: Can I still unit test?

-A: The injection `Resilient<T>` is an interface, so you can fully mock this
+> A: The injected `Resilient<T>` is an interface, so you can fully mock this